 LG at MWC 2017

 LG used MWC 2016 to launch the G5, with its wide variety of accessories, or Friends, as LG calls them.
-We're expecting to see the LG G6 appearing at MWC 2017.
+The LG G6 will be launched at MWC 2017.

 LG has already started teasing elements of its next flagship, first talking about display technology, what people want from a phone and then batteries, slowly building a picture.
 We expect this trickle tease to continue - with LG happily saying that it's LG G6 day on 26 February.

 Motorola at MWC 2017